guillim/guillim.github.io/_posts/2022-01-01-create-a-cryptocurrency.markdown

 There are many information available here:
 - Starting from the creator address : it will be yours (mine for the GUIC) !
-- The balance is 0\$ because it is worth so little that BSC con't display 0.0001\$
+- The balance is 0\$ because it is worth so little that BSC can't display 0.0001\$
 - The contract address, that was attributed when you pushed your contract on the BSC blockchain.
 Here it's `0x9590B5fc46A499ad1F6d72D39b5224b1B4986fB3` so if you want to find the GUIC on the BSC blockchain, that's what you need !
 - in the tabs below you can have some info on the contract itself, analytics, number of holders...